< Back to blog

 Customer relationship management platform

 Customer management is important for all businesses.
-The best cloud ERP small business solutions have robust customer management systems that handle customer data and sales funnels automatically.
+The best cloud ERP small business solution enhances customer relationship management with tools that handle customer data and sales funnels automatically.

 Order management system

-A small business cloud ERP platform typically comes with an order management system to assist in order fulfillment.
-It creates quotations for the customer to approve, then converts the approved quotes into sales orders for your staff to prepare.
+It lets you create quotations for your customer to approve, then automatically converts those quotes into sales orders for your staff to prepare.

 Project management dashboard

-Your ERP organizes all relevant data and reports to help you make the right decisions.
+Your ERP should also organize relevant data and generate reports to help you make the right decisions.

 Accounting system

-Additionally, you need an accounting system that’s tax-compliant according to local regulations to avoid issues in the future.
+Additionally, you need an accounting system that’s tax-compliant.
+An ERP simplifies regulatory compliance so you can avoid legal issues in the future.

 Marketing campaign management

-Cloud-based ERP systems help you manage marketing campaigns to ensure their effectiveness.
-Important campaign management tools include budget estimates and performance tracking.
+Cloud-based ERP systems help you manage marketing campaigns with tools like budget estimates and performance tracking.

 How we selected the best cloud ERP for a small business